What is Clearing?

 1) Check which courses are available

 Not all university courses have places in Clearing as they may already be full for this September.
-A full list of courses which are available in Clearing at Birmingham City University will be published at the beginning of July.
+We will publish a list of courses which are available in Clearing around the beginning of July.
 Once you've found a course that you’re interested in, you'll need to check that you have the UCAS tariff points stated and any other specific entry requirements for the course.
 Sometimes the UCAS tariff points for Clearing are different to the main UCAS entry requirements.
 Take a look at the courses we offer.

 2) Apply online

 You will need to have your exam results before you can apply.
 Once you have your results, you can apply online from the beginning of July.
-Our Clearing hotline will then open from 6am on Thursday 16 August.
+Our Clearing hotline will then open from 6am on Thursday 15 August and you can also apply on social media by messaging us on Facebook, Twitter or Instagram.

 If you haven’t got your exam results yet, it’s never too early to do your research.
 Ask your questions to our expert course advisors.